 ENGL7765: Special Topics in Technical & Professional Communication - Cultural Studies in TPC

 Selected Publications and Presentations

 Cox, Matthew B. and Michael Faris.
-"An Annotated Bibliography of Literature on LGBT and Queer Rhetoric." in Present Tense: A Journal in Society.
-(Forthcoming 2014).
+"An Annotated Bibliography of Literature on LGBT and Queer Rhetoric." in Present Tense: A Journal of Rhetoric in Society (2015).